IanCaio/Blog/_posts/2018-01-21-making-comment-sections-with-staticman-part-3.markdown

 ## Working on the CSS template for the comment section

-I'm not going to describe in details how I designed the CSS template for the comment section, since this is outside the scope of these articles.
+I'm not going to describe in details how I designed the CSS template for the comment section, since it's outside the scope of these articles.
 But I wanted to show how I styled the
 nesting:

 ```css